pret/pokecrystal/docs/vc_patch.md

 Hooks are defined with the `vc_hook` macro, which defines a label starting with "`.VC_`" for the patch template file to use.

 **Patches** directly modify the contents of the ROM.
 This is done before emulation begins.
-For example, the `print_forbid_1` patch modifies an "`and A_BUTTON`" instruction to "`and 0`", so pressing A will not print Unown on the Game Boy Printer.
+For example, the `print_forbid_1` patch modifies an "`and PAD_A`" instruction to "`and 0`", so pressing A will not print Unown on the Game Boy Printer.

 Patches are defined with the `vc_patch` and `vc_patch_end` macros; `vc_patch` defines a label starting with "`.VC_`", `vc_patch_end` defines a corresponding label with "`_End`" appended.
 Between these two macros, the code or data is conditionally different depending on whether or not a patch file is being built.